brunck/datadog-dotnet-mobile-sdk-bindings/README.md

 ## What is Datadog?
 See the main [Datadog](https://www.datadoghq.com/) site.

-These bindings apply only to the Datadog Mobile SDKs for both iOS and Android.
+These .NET bindings apply only to the Datadog Mobile SDKs for both iOS and Android.
 No other Datadog functionality is included.

 For more information, please refer to the [Datadog iOS SDK repository](https://github.com/DataDog/dd-sdk-ios) and the [Datadog Android SDK repository](https://github.com/DataDog/dd-sdk-android).

-## Platforms
+# Platforms

-### iOS
+## iOS

 See the [iOS-specific documentation](src/iOS) for this package.

-### Android
+## Android
 The [Android SDK](https://github.com/DataDog/dd-sdk-android/tree/master) is broken out into separate packages, so you only have to install the ones that correspond to the functionality you are using.

-> The integration libraries are not available at this time.
+> Bindings for the integration libraries are not available at this time.

 The various packages (with links to documentation) are: